-- 1. There will be no parking permitted in required yards abutting Route 30 or I-291. - 2.
-Side and rear yard parking are encouraged for all business and industrial uses. - 3.
+- 1. There will be no parking permitted in required zoning setbacks abutting Route 30 or I-291. - 2.
+Side and rear yard parking are encouraged for all business and industrial uses.
+Employee parking, to the maximum extent possible, shall be located adjacent to buffers which abut residential zones. - 3.
 Front yard parking, as the dominant parking area, will be considered for commercial and service-oriented developments only.